afd/JavaTutorialQuestions/solutions/dd4c.md

 If `alarmSounding` is *true*, this operator returns a space followed by the result of method `beep()`.
 Otherwise, the operator returns the empty string.

-\vspace{1mm}*The RadioAlarmClock class.*  I have modelled radio stations using an enumeration, `RadioStation`.
+*The RadioAlarmClock class.*  I have modelled radio stations using an enumeration, `RadioStation`.
 This class (remember, an enum is a class) represents four different radio stations, and includes a special `None` value to model the case where a `RadioAlarmClock` is not tuned to any station.

 The constructors for `RadioAlarmClock` mirror the constructors for `AlarmClock` (which in turn